switch-ch/cloudservice-owncloud/source/cesnet/installation.rst

   # puppet apply /etc/puppet/manifests/nodes.pp

-If you are running in the master/agent mode, deployment will be done automatically by the Puppet agents.
+If you are running in the master/agent mode, deployment will be done automatically by Puppet agents.
 This way you should now have all the ownCloud specific services configured on all nodes.

 Setting up Owncloud